OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 #### Network Intrusion Detection and Prevention System

-A network Intrusion Detection System (IDS) detects suspicious or malicious network-level activity (such as port or vulnerability scanning) and raises alerts.
-An Intrusion Prevention System (IPS) is similar, but also takes action to prevent the activity - usually by blocking the source IP address.
+A network Intrusion Detection System (IDS) is designed to detect suspicious or malicious network-level activity, such as port or vulnerability scanning, and raise alerts.
+An Intrusion Prevention System (IPS) functions similarly, but also takes action to prevent the activity, usually by blocking the source IP address.

 An IPS can usually be detected by running automated scanning tools (such as a port scanner) against the target, and seeing if the source IP is blocked.
 However, many application-level tools may not be detected by an IPS (especially if it doesn't decrypt TLS).